amonks/run/README.md

 | ---------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- |
 | <img alt="non-interactive output" src="https://github.com/amonks/runner/blob/main/screenshots/printer.gif?raw=true" /> | <img alt="redirected output" src="https://github.com/amonks/runner/blob/main/screenshots/nontty.gif?raw=true" /> |

-Runner simply prints its output if either,
+Runner prints its output if either,

 1. runner is not a tty (eg Runner is being piped to a file), or,
 2. no tasks are "long" (eg a one-shot "build" procedure, rather than an ongoing